cosmos/cosmos-sdk/ibc.md

 We implemented IBC as a plugin that defines a new set of transactions.
-This functionality is accessible through the `AppTx` by setting the `Name` field to `IBC`, and setting the `Data` field to the the serialized IBC transaction.
+This functionality is accessible through the `AppTx` by setting the `Name` field to `IBC`, and setting the `Data` field to the serialized IBC transaction.

 We'll demonstrate exactly how this works below.